keygggl/weiwang-umbc-web/content/authors/admin/_index.md

 ---
 My name is Wei Wang.
 I am a Ph.D. student in the [Department of Computer Science and Electrical Engineering](https://coeit.umbc.edu/csee-dept/) at [University of Maryland, Baltimore County (UMBC)](https://www.umbc.edu/).
 My advisor is Prof. [Ting Zhu](https://www.csee.umbc.edu/~zt/).

 Before joining UMBC, I received my M.S. degree from [University of Texas at Dallas (Utdallas)](https://www.utdallas.edu/) in 2014.
-I received my B.S. degree from [Beijing University of Posts and Telecommunications](https://english.bupt.edu.cn/) in 2012.
+I received my B.S. degree from [](https://english.bupt.edu.cn/)[Beijing University of Posts and Telecommunications (BUPT)](https://english.bupt.edu.cn/) in 2012.

 My research interests include Internet of Things (IoT), Wireless Networking, Cybersecurity, and Autonomous Driving.
 I am also interested in some cool topics, such as wireless sensing techniques, drones, and robotics.